 MRI Technologist Salary by State: Where the Money Is

-Geography is the single biggest salary factor.
-The same job can pay $30,000+ more in California than in Mississippi.
+Geography is the single biggest lever on your MRI technologist salary.
+The same job title can mean $65,000 in one state and $120,000 in another.

 Highest-Paying States for MRI Technologists